commandus/tlns/README.md

 gateway-config2cpp utility read gateway regional settings for specific region in JSON format and generate C++ gateway-usb-conf.h header file.

-gateway-usb-conf.h header file then used in the gw-dev/usb/gw-dev-usb gateway to setup frequencies etc.
+gateway-usb-conf.h header file then used in the gw-dev/usb/gw-dev-usb gateway to set up frequencies etc.

 You can obtain JSON files from Semtech's gateway GitHub repository.